-A data management platform is a unified place to store, manage and optimize data.
-But how can DMP help with publisher’s business growth?
+A Data Management Platform is a unified place to store, manage and optimize data.
+But how can DMP help with the publisher’s business growth?
 Learn here.

-Data Management Platform (or DMP) is a software used to store, manage, and organize data, mainly for advertisers, marketers, and publishers.
+A Data Management Platform is software used to store, manage, and organize data, mainly for advertisers, marketers, and publishers.
 Technically, DMP uses first-party (emails, names, telephone numbers), second-party (other websites, companies, advertisers), and third-party data (cookie IDs and mobile identifiers) to target the audience accurately.

 Simply put, it’s too much for publishers, marketers, and advertisers to manually organize and analyze data.
 Hence, we have tools like a data management platform to store both structured and unstructured data from different sources.

 For publishers, a DMP offers a sophisticated platform to first store first-party and third-party data.
 Then categorize and segment the audience and use it to create more audience across the web.

 By analyzing and understanding the audience, publishers are able to sell their inventory better to buyers as they want their ad campaigns to reach the right set of eyes.

 Now that you know what is data management platform is let’s see how it works.